• Introduction & Guide

 An Upright piano decorated by Burne-Jones Ladies and Death (Death and the Maidens) 1860

-Great bookcase (upper central panel by Burne-Jones - third image)
+Great bookcase (upper central panel by Burne-Jones with others - third image)

-The Adoration of the Kings and Shepherds (centre); The Annunciation (wings), second version for St Paul's church, Brighton (The Annunciation and the Adoration of the Magi)
+The Adoration of the Kings and Shepherds (centre); The Annunciation (wings), triptych (Adoration of the Magi altarpiece) second version for St Paul's church, Brighton (The Annunciation and the Adoration of the Magi)

 Head of a Man c.1861